x Graptosedum ‘Bronze’

 Soil: Fast-draining mix

-Water: Average during growing period, sparse in winter
+Water: Average during the growing period, sparse in winter

 Flowers: Normally late spring through early summer